 Cheok emphasises that his goal is “not just to pump smells into a store, but to stream them online”.
 That said, Gilbert tells me, the digitisation of scent makes it far easier to manipulate in public areas.

 Efficient Smell-o-Vision is now an achievable reality; the magician David Copperfield has successfully used such effects in his Las Vegas shows.
 One 1999 study conducted at a casino in that city indicated that fragrances can increase the average spend by 45%.
+Check out top10slotgames.com for an awesome experience of casino gambling online.
 Every major Las Vegas operator now manipulates odour, most to highly sophisticated levels.
+LIONCITYBET is one of Singapore’s most popular online slot game providers.
+They provide a variety of popular game slot online, including pragmatic play, 3D slots, and fruit machines.

 Is Cheok correct, I asked Gilbert, when he says that the line between biology and digital hardware is starting to blur?
 “Absolutely he is,” Gilbert tells me.
 “I am currently advising a silicon valley start-up company called Aeromyx.
 What they have is a biochip which will allow them to anchor all 400 of the human olfactory receptor proteins.
 It scans the 400 receptors, and records which has been activated and to what extent.
 That gives you a digital signal of a smell based on the biological receptors in the human nose.
 And that is completely crossing the line.”